jaklusmeyer/APO_pyodine/README.md

 ## Developer

-Paul Heeren, LSW Heidelberg; René Tronsgaard-Rasmussen, ...; Frank Grundahl, SAC Aarhus
+Paul Heeren, LSW Heidelberg; René Tronsgaard-Rasmussen, DTU Space; Frank Grundahl, SAC Aarhus

 ## Attribution

+Tbd - we are in the process of publishing first results from the code.

 ## License